MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 received, regardless of the size of the frame or width of the data bus.

-The up-side of this choice is that when viewing the result of simulations, the contents of the wide data bus reads left-to-right.
+The up-side of this choice is that when viewing the result of simulations, the contents of the wide data bus reads conveniently left-to-right.

 ### Wide data bus
 The wide data bus uses the same interface as the byte-oriented data bus, except